 What Is an Oxymoron?
 (Definition)

-What Is an Oxymoron?
-(Definition)An oxymoron is the use of words in which two contradictory terms are combined.
+OxymoronsAn oxymoron is a term in which two contradictory terms are combined.

-The term oxymoron is itself an oxymoron (oxy means sharp, and moron means dull).
-The plural of oxymoron is oxymorons or oxymora.
+The term oxymoron is itself an oxymoron as it derives from the Greek oxus (sharp) and moros (stupid).
+The plural is oxymorons or oxymora.